-I recently came across an essay by Lauren Slater, a psychologist in the United States.
+I recently came across an essay by Dr. Lauren Slater, a psychotherapist in the United States.
 The essay opens with the case notes from the file of a patient which, describes a woman named, “Ms. Whitcomb.”
 The case notes state that:

 “Ms. Whitcomb has had over 30 hospitalizations for suicide and self-harming attempts” and notes that the patient “experienced extensive sexual abuse, as a child.”
 The notes describe a current eating disorder and relates high levels of conflict with care givers having “fired over 70 social workers, psychologists, and psychiatrists.“ Ms Whitcomb is diagnosed with Borderline Personality Disorder.

 The essay goes on to describe Dr. Slater’s reluctant acceptance of this case which begins with a phone call to Ms Whitcomb.
 Dr. Slater called to introduce herself and set up an appointment to see her new patient.
 The conversation ends with Dr. Slater calling 911 because the client has thrown up blood after 30 induced vomits that day.

 A couple of weeks later, Dr. Slater receives a call from the psychiatric hospital where Ms. Whitcomb had been admitted.
 Dr. Slater was invited to come to a discharge planning meeting for the client.
 Slater writes

 “…I should have been prepared, for eventually past meets present; ghosts slither through all sealed spaces.”

 Dr. Slater tries to get out of going to the hospital for the meeting but in the end cannot avoid it.